rancher/pipeline/README.md

 # Quick Start Guide

-In this guide, we will deploy the Rancher Pipeline service and create a pipeline for a simple nodeJS service as an example.
+In this guide, you'll learn how to deploy the Rancher Pipeline service and create a pipeline for a simple nodeJS service as an example.

 ## Prerequisites

-* A Rancher environment.
-For each host, it is recommended to have more than 2 cores and 4 GB memory for running Rancher Pipeline.
+* **A Rancher environment** &mdash; To run Rancher Pipeline, we recommend more than two cores and 4GB memory for each host.

-* A GitHub account which has a repository forked from this [pipeline-example repository](https://github.com/biblesyme/pipeline-example).
+* **A GitHub account** &mdash; Fork a repository from this [pipeline-example repository](https://github.com/biblesyme/pipeline-example).

-## Deploy Rancher Pipeline
+## Deploying Rancher Pipeline

-Rancher Pipeline is available in [community-catalog](https://github.com/rancher/community-catalog).
+Rancher Pipeline is available in the [community-catalog](https://github.com/rancher/community-catalog).

+### To Deploy Rancher Pipeline:

+1. On the Rancher UI menu, click Catalog **Catalog**.
+The Catalog page displays.
-1. Navigate to the **Catalog** tab, search **Rancher Pipeline** and click on Rancher Pipeline template.
+2. Search for the **Rancher Pipeline** template, and then click **View Details**.
+Configuration options for the template display.
-2. You will see configuration options for the template.
-For now, just simply click **Launch** to deploy the Pipeline stack, all components will be up shortly and a new tab named `PIPELINE` will appear in the top navigation bar.
+2. Ignore the configuration options for now, and click **Launch** to deploy the Pipeline stack.
+This process might take a few minutes.
+All components of your stack begin running, and a new Pipeline tab displays on the UI menu.

-When all services in pipeline stack are in the `Active` state, click on the **PIPELINE** tab on the top navigation bar to access Pipeline UI.
+When all services in the Pipeline stack are in an `Active` state, click **Pipeline** to access Pipeline UI.

-## Configure Source Code Management authentication
+## Configuring Source Code Management Authentication

-Before adding a pipeline, we need to configure source code management authentication first.
-We will use Github OAuth for authentication in this quick start guide.
+Before adding a pipeline, first we need to configure source code management authentication.
+We will use Github OAuth for authentication in this Quick Start Guide.

+### To Configure Source Code Management Authentication:

-1. Click on the gear icon in the top right corner of the Pipeline UI, which will redirect you to the setting page.
+1. In the top-right corner of the Pipeline UI, click the gear icon.
+The Settings page displays.

-2. In the setting page, under the **Git Authentication** section, you need to follow the instructions to complete the authentication.
-You should be able to see your GitHub username in the **Authenticated Users** after the authentication has been completed correctly.
+2. In the **Git Authentication** section, follow the instructions to complete the authentication.
+Once complete, your GitHub username  displays in the **Authenticated Users** section.

+## Adding a Pipeline

+Now we're going to add a pipeline and set up a source code management stage, a test stage to run a 'mock' test and build CI jobs, and a package stage for it.

-## Add a pipeline
+### To Add a Pipeline:

-1. Click on **Pipelines** tab in pipeline UI.
+1. In the Pipeline UI, click **Pipelines**.
-2. Click **Add Pipeline** button on the right to create a new pipeline.
+2. Click **Add Pipeline** to create a new pipeline.

+### To Set up a Source Code Management Stage:

-First, you will need to configure the source code repository for the pipeline.
-Select the user and the forked repository, then click **Add** button.
+1. To configure the source code repository for the pipeline, select the user and the forked repository.
+2. Click **Add**.

-### Add a Stage named `test_stage`
+### To Add a Test Stage:

-Next, we will add some more stages/steps to run 'mock' test & build CI jobs.
-1. Click **Add a Stage** on the pipeline graph.
-Name it as `test_stage` and click **Add** button.
+1. On the pipeline graph, click **Add a Stage**.
+Name it `test_stage` and click **Add**.
 2. Click **Add a Step** under the `test_stage`.
-3. Check the `Run as a Service` checkbox, cause we need to test this server in the next Step.
+3. Select **Run as a Service** because we need to test this server in the next section.
-4. Fill **Name** with `nodeserver`.
-We will use the name `nodeserver` in the next Step.
+4. For **Name**, type `nodeserver`.
+We'll use this name in the next section.
-5. Fill **Image** with `node:8`.
-We will use it as the Docker image to run our server container.
+5. For **Image**, select `node:8`.
+We're using this Docker image to run our server container.
-6. Fill **Command** with
+6. For **Command**, type:
 ```
 npm start
 ```
-7. Click **Save** button.
+7. Click **Save**.

-We will need another Step in `test_stage` to test our server.
+Next, we need to add another step in `test_stage` to test our server.

+### To Test Our Server:

 1. Click **Add a Step** under the `test_stage`.
-2. Fill **Image** with `node:8`.
+2. For **Image**, select `node:8`.
-3. Fill **Command** with
+3. For **Command**, type:
 ```
 npm install
 npm test
 ```
-4. Under **Environment Variables**, click `Add Variable`, fill the **Variable** with `SERVER` and **Value** with `nodeserver`.
-It's because the testing code requires environment variable `SERVER` to be set as the server address it will test against.
+4. Under **Environment Variables**, click **Add Variable**.
+5. For **Variable**, type `SERVER`.
+For **Value**, type `nodeserver`.
+The testing code requires you to set the environment variable `SERVER` as the server address it will test against.
-5. Click **Save** button.

-### Add a Stage named `package_stage`
+6. Click **Save**.

-We will package our newly created server to a Docker image in this stage.
+Lastly, we need to package our newly created server to a Docker image.

+### To Add a Package Stage:

-1. Click **Add a Stage** and add another stage named `package_stage`.
+1. Click **Add a Stage** and name it `package_stage`.
 2. Click **Add a Step** under the `package_stage`.
-3. Select **Step Type** as `build`.
+3. For **Step Type**, select `build`.
 We're going to build and push an image.
-4. Fill the **Image Tag** with `<your dockerhub-id>/pipeline-helloword:latest`.
+4. For **Image Tag**, enter `<your dockerhub-id>/pipeline-helloword:latest`.
+5. Select **Push**.
-5. Select the **push** option.
-You will see a notification for registry authentication if you haven't registered in the Rancher Registry setting.
-Follow it to complete the authentication.
-Then go back to the Step configuration.
-6. Double click the **push** option to refresh and confirm that registry is ready.
+   >**Note:** If you haven't registered in the Rancher Registry setting, a notification for registry authentication displays.
+Before proceeding to the next step, follow the instructions to complete the authentication.
+Then, double-click **Push** to refresh and confirm that your registry is ready.
-7. Then click **Save**.
+6. Click **Save**.

-Now we've set up a source code management stage, a test stage and a package stage for the pipeline.
-Give a name to the pipeline as `hello-world` in the left-top input, then click **Save** to save our pipeline.
-You should see the `hello-world` pipeline in the pipeline list page.
+Now we've set up a source code management stage, a test stage, and a package stage for the pipeline.
+Give a name to the pipeline, such as `hello-world`, and then click **Save**.
+Your `hello-world` pipeline displays in the list on the Pipeline page.

-## Run a pipeline
+## Running a Pipeline

-To manually run the pipeline, click the dropdown of the pipeline actions on the right and click **run**.
+To manually run the pipeline, from the pipeline actions drop-down list on the right, click **run**.

 By default, we've also registered a Webhook in GitHub.
-So when you make a push to the GitHub repository, it will trigger a run of the associated pipeline.
-Notice that it will only work if your Rancher Server is accessible from GitHub.
+When you push to the GitHub repository, it will trigger a run of the associated pipeline.
+This Webhook only works if your Rancher Server is accessible from GitHub.

 # Development